UseToolSuite UseToolSuite

 Shor’s Algorithm executed on a powerful quantum computer will fundamentally shatter standard asymmetric cryptography (RSA/ECC) by rapidly solving prime factorization problems.
 However, symmetric algorithms (AES) and hashing algorithms (SHA) are significantly more quantum-resistant.
 According to Grover’s Algorithm, a quantum computer effectively halves the security bit-strength of symmetric keys.
 Therefore, AES-128 will become vulnerable, but AES-256 will be reduced to 128 bits of effective security—which remains mathematically unbreakable for the foreseeable future.
 Thus, AES-256 is already considered the baseline for “Post-Quantum” symmetric security.

-- Use Base64 strictly as an infrastructure utility to safely multiplex binary data (images, PDFs, certificates) into text-bound protocols (JSON, XML).
+1. Use Base64 to move binary data (images, PDFs, certificates) through text-only protocols (JSON, XML).
 Never mistake it for security.